top of page

 • Hand sanitizer – sample size — you'll thank me for this one.

-• Baby wipes .
+• Baby wipes.
 You'll love me for this one, too, when you're in a potty that doesn't have paper or sanitation.

-• Sunblock 50 – I like to use the spray — you can burn within 15 minutes in the desert, even when it's overcast and cool!
+• Sunblock 50 – I like to use the spray.
+You can burn within 15 minutes in the desert, even when it's overcast and cool!

 • Blister pads (ample supply) — I use Dr. Scholls Blister treatment pads. – I say ample supply so you can pass them out to those in need.